 The extended attribute is added as a child of the item, listed in blue text.
 Expand the item's subtree and select the newly-added attribute.

 The right side of the tab now displays the properties of the attribute.
-You may edit properties that are recognized by Dotfuscator Community Edition; properties exclusive to Dotfuscator Professional Edition are grayed out.
+You may edit properties that are recognized by Dotfuscator Community; properties exclusive to Dotfuscator Professional are grayed out.

 For instance, a